-Where a candidate with dyslexia wishes to request extra time and/or other alternative arrangements for examinations, the request must be sent through the Academic Office, together with a Summary Sheet completed by one of the University’s specially appointed Chartered Psychologists.
+Where a candidate with dyslexia wishes to request extra time and/or other alternative arrangements for examinations, the request must be sent through the Academic Registrar, together with a Summary Sheet completed by one of the University’s specially appointed Chartered Psychologists.
 Two rooms are provided at the Examination Schools: one for students permitted extra time; the other for those who have Proctors’ permission to use a word processor.
 Candidates with dyslexia will therefore take papers at the Examination Schools unless there are other additional requirements.
 Such candidates should report to the Reception Desk at the Examination Schools.

 (b) Requests to take papers in College

 Where a candidate with a known medical condition would have difficulty in taking papers in the Examination Schools or at Ewert House, this condition must be discussed with the Academic Registrar as soon as possible.
 It may be possible to apply for permission for the student to take papers in College.